benjaminheng/knowledge-base/content/about-this-knowledge-base.md

 or addons like [Dark Reader](https://addons.mozilla.org/en-US/firefox/addon/darkreader/).
 You'll get a more consistent dark mode tailored to your preference, rather than relying on site owners to implement dark mode in usable manner.

+## Deployment

+The knowledge base is built using [Hugo](https://gohugo.io/).
+It's version controlled using Git and hosted on GitHub.
+I deploy it on [Netlify](https://www.netlify.com/).
+Netlify also handles automatic deployment whenever I push to master.
+I use [Netlify CMS](https://www.netlifycms.org/) to provide a web interface for editing posts, though 95% of the time I'm using my `kb` tool + vim to do so instead.

 ## Archiving links